Ken McKinnon (academic administrator)

-Kenneth Richard McKinnon was the second vice-chancellor of the University of Wollongong between 1981 and 1994.
+Kenneth Richard McKinnon (1 January 1931 – 26 April 2026) was the second vice-chancellor of the University of Wollongong between 1981 and 1994.
 He also served as interim vice-chancellor of James Cook University in 1997 and Charles Darwin University from 2002 to 2003, where he was responsible for the name change from Northern Territory University.
-The main Law building and co-purpose lecture theatre at the University of Wollongong is named in honour of his contribution during this time.
+He was also chairman of the Australian Press Council from 2000–2011.
+His other appointments include being a board member of the College of Law, president of the Australian Vice-Chancellors' Committee and chairman of the National Commission for UNESCO as well as a consultant to the World Bank and 18 universities in Australia, New Zealand and Indonesia.